alapolloni/todo.txt-py/README.md

 7. And then: *t ls*
 4. Look at autorun.bat.
 It should be self explanatory how to add more aliases and environment variables

+If you are using an ANSI compatible Terminal as a replacement for Window's cmd.exe you should use the --ansi switch or set TODOTXT_ANSI=1 via an environtment variable or a Config file.

 ## TODO/ISSUES ##
--  review the --help
+-  review the --help output
--  add version info -V, -version
+-  add version info from -V, -version
--  added sanity checks like in todo.sh
+-  add sanity checks like in todo.sh
--  write a configuration file from current options
-	-. this is a bigger pain that I assumed
--  go through todo.sh config file and add missing.
 -  add e for edit todo.txt in editor
--  add instructions for doskey for aliases in windows
 -  add action add-on ability.
 Like PV(project view) add-on.
 -  add birdseye and stuff
 -  multiple line add doesn't seem to work in windows.